FREQUENTLY ASKED QUESTIONS

 What is sag?

 When a rider sits on their bike, the suspension moves down or “sags” under the riders weight.
 Sag is the amount that the suspension compresses from fully extended with the rider on the bike.
 How much the bike sags depends on several factors, the spring rate, sprung weight of the bike and rider, and how much pre-load is on the spring.
 Sag affects chassis geometry/handling, braking, and acceleration!
 Making sure you have the proper spring rates and sag set, is imperative!
-This is an area you DO NOT want to skimp on.

 I’ve never checked my rider sag, is this important?